kross50-ksu/IT3203/README.md

 - Currently employed at Infosys Ltd. and NTT Data-W2 (Novelis)

 ## Notes
-- No frameworks or CMS were used—this site is built with pure HTML and CSS.
+- No frameworks or CMS were used—this site is built with pure HTML, CSS, and JS.
 - Designed for clarity, accessibility, and semantic structure.